-High water in spring is often accompanied by fast flow and muddy conditions, pushing walleyes tight to shore and even up into shallow cover.
+High water in spring is often accompanied by fast flow and muddy conditions, pushing river walleyes tight to shore and even up into shallow cover.

 Sometimes, though, rivers muddy up on their own, even without fast flow.

-The Rainy River along the Minnesota-Ontario border is a good example where this situation occurs each spring when the Big and Little Fork rivers, tributaries to the Rainy, shed their ice and and pour muddy water into the main river.
+The Rainy River along the Minnesota-Ontario border is a good example where this situation occurs each spring when the Big and Little Fork rivers, tributaries to the Rainy, shed their ice and pour muddy water into the main river.
 The sudden reduction in water clarity generally shuts down the traditional jigging bite, which most anglers rely upon while drifting downstream through holes at river bends.

 Fact is, when the water turns to chocolate milk–which it has been recently–walleyes simply can’t respond to lures moving that quickly.
 You can, however, tip the odds in your favor with some down and dirty walleye tactics.